Redcliffe – A Monument to the Age of the Big idea

 Redcliffe is a housing estate in the south-east of Bristol’s city centre.
 The area is dominated largely by housing blocks of distinct design.
 The following is a piece written by Ray Newman about the design of Redcliffe and accompanied by photos I took during my visit.
 It was published in BRUTAL Bristol.

-Redcliffe Housing Estate, Bristol
+Redcliffe Housing Estate, BRUTAL Bristol

 Redcliffe by Ray Newman